klarubbio/hcira_p1/README.md

 ### Output the result
 main.cpp - Lines 131-225 - This code outputs the results of the recognition test, as was done in part 3.
 ### Analyze dataset using GHoST
+The user data was analyzed using the GHoST tool (see source below).
+The resulting heatmap showing all participants' gestures is the file named "heatmap_all_users.bmp" in the gesture_heatmaps folder.
+Also in this folder, the corresponding feature data is in the file allGesturesData.csv, and the heatmaps for individual users are also included.
 ### Extract user articulation insights
+The heatmap can be used to infer user behavior, knowing that warmer colors indicate higher variability, and cooler colors indicate lower variability.
+One insight could be that for some shapes there is a lower magnitude of variability around the points of inflection in a shape, that is, places where the user must change the direction of their drawing.
+The best examples are the point of the caret and v, which indicate visibly lower magnitude of points than the rest of the shape.
+The same could be said for the curly braces, which indicate lower variability around the bowed-out parts.
+For a shape with pretty high variability, the triangle, the corner on the right seems to be one of the most consistent parts of the shape.
+The circle, which has no sharp change in direction may support this insight, as it has consistent variability throughout.
+This insight could be explained by the user having to slow down their drawing around an inflection point, causing them to be more careful about their movements.

+An additional insight is that the start and end points of each gesture generally had the highest magnitude of variability, meaning the most warm colors, with some exceptions.
+This is very apparent with the brackets, caret, v, zigzag and braces, where variability is low except for at the endpoints.
+This could be due to differences in users' interpretations of the shapes or previous experience drawing these shapes.
+One shape where this is not prevalent is the circle.
+This could be explained by most participants probably drawing a circle in the exact same way.
+The rotation of the shapes to overlay them would not affect this shape, because it is omnidirectionally identical.

 ## Part 4
 ### Write gesture files